 Outlined here are some quick and dirty details.
 For a full resume, along with recommendations and etc., please use one of the following services.
 Why re-create the wheel?

-In 1996, I attended a one year technical program entitled "Multimedia Production".
-Immediately following this, I started developing CBT (computer based training) for delivery on CD-ROM.
-In 2000, I transitioned from developing programs for CD-ROMs, to developing for the Web.
-Since then, I've been heavily involved in web development.
+I've been building software of one form or another my whole life.
+Most of this development experience has been in web development.
 At times I focused specifically on back end development, and at other times front end development.
 Lately, it is more front end, but I still enjoy both.

-PeggSite is a one-page, rich-media platform that falls between endless feeds and static websites.
+PeggSite was a one-page, rich-media platform that falls between endless feeds and static websites.
 I founded PeggSite with my good friend, Kirk Love.
-The idea for PeggSite, and the design, is all Kirk.
-The code (front end and back) is all me.
-PeggSite is a side project [for me], and is coming to life bit by bit (or feature by feature if you prefer).
+The idea for PeggSite, and the design, was all Kirk.
+The code (front end and back) was all me.
+PeggSite was built with PHP and MySQL on the back end, and Backbone/Require.js on the front end.

 I consulted with XboxAddict.com on a front end, responsive redesign in late 2012.
 The main goal of this effort was to provide better support for tablets and phone based browsers.
 We used Bootstrap as a jumping point, as the time spent on this redesign was very constrained.